pascalw/pragma/README.md

 ## Public demo

-A demo instance is available at [pragma-demo.pascalw.me](https://pragma-demo.pascalw.me).
+A demo instance is available at [pragma-demo.pascalw.me](https://pragma-demo.pascalw.me), login with password `demo`.
 Data in this instance is reset every 24 hours.

 ## Hosting